jmcalalang/SNOPS-Class-3/docs/class3/class3.rst

 **Lab Guide**

-Prior to beginning the exercises, it is recommended to review the `Lab Guide`_.
+Prior to beginning the exercises, it is recommended you familiarize yourself with the  `Lab Guide`_.

 **Support**